-WHISPER TO ME ALONE will gather experiences and insights of people who have experienced homelessness in Manchester during the Covid 19 crisis.
+WHISPER TO ME ALONE gathers experiences and insights of people who are affected by homelessness in Manchester during the Covid 19 crisis.
 We’re using a mix of journals of writing, art and song lyrics.

-We will invite words and images reflecting people’s day-to-day lives and their wider thoughts too.
-Inspiration will come from journals and sketchbooks of the 19th Century, including people from that time with experience of homelessness.
-Although lockdown is difficult, positive things can come from crisis and we’ll try to look for the brightness, turn our faces to the sun.
+We have invited words and images reflecting people’s day-to-day lives and their wider thoughts too.
+Inspiration has come from journals and sketchbooks of the 19th Century, including people from that time with experience of homelessness.
+Although lockdown is difficult, positive things can come from crisis and we have tried to look for the brightness, turn our faces to the sun.
 (In fact, artworks from this project will also feed into our global quilt Here Comes the Sun.)

 Words and images from the journals, will be shared online to make a many-voiced account of this time and will later appear in a gallery exhibition.
-Some will be adapted into songs by songwriter Matt Hill, and recorded together with participants over the phone.
+Some are being adapted into songs by songwriter Matt Hill, and recorded together with participants over the phone.

 This project has received emergency response funding from Arts Council England, to respond to the Covid 19 lockdown.